 While the Prospect Mountain hiking trail has been open throughout the COVID-19 pandemic, the road up the mountain has remained closed…until now, that is.
-The New York State Department of Environmental Conservation (DEC) has announced that the Prospect Mountain Veterans Memorial Highway officially opens for the season on July 1, making it possible for everyone to enjoy the expansive views from the summit.
+The New York State Department of Environmental Conservation (DEC) has announced that the Prospect Mountain Veterans Memorial Highway officially opens for the season on July 1.

 You can access the 5.5-mile highway from Route 9, approximately 1/2 mile south of Lake George Village.
 The entrance is directly across the street from the Lake George Chamber of Commerce.